xfgryujk/Win7AutoMineSweeper/README.md

 Win7AutoMineSweeper
 ===============

-Only for MineSweeper.exe on Windows 7!
+Only for MineSweeper.exe on Windows 7!<br/>
-Uses memory to judge mine and click to solve it.
+Uses memory to judge mines and click.

 XP version
 ===============